divyanshgandhi/web_acmeSample/README.md

 # Sample in the series 'web'

-Built this website while learning basic HTML, CSS and JavaScript.
+Built this website while learning basic HTML and CSS.
 This is a super simple sample website for any company, business or service provider.